Ride as much or as little, as long or as short as you feel. But ride. –Eddy Merckx

 While choosing the right type of bike is important, the most important part of biking is having the right protective gear.
 It is important to have a well-fitting helmet whenever you ride your bike, even if you don’t have any local laws that mandate it.
 Loose-fitting helmets can fall off your head while riding and provide little to no protection in the case of a crash.
 A well-fitting helmet should be secure on the head, with little to no room to rattle around while biking.
 The strap should be secured under the chin with just enough room to breathe, without digging into the surrounding skin.
 Once you choose the right helmet, there are some other safety things to consider, such as elbow pads and knee pads.
 While these may seem like overkill to some, the more protected you are while biking, the less likely you will be injured in the case of a crash.

 Another thing to keep in mind when it comes to choosing the right biking gear is the apparel you’ll need to keep yourself comfortable and safe on the road.
 In most cases, you’ll want a set of bike shorts to help keep you cool and reduce chafing while biking.
 On top of this, many bike shorts come with padding in the rear to reduce pain over long bike trips, though this is less necessary with a cruiser, as cruisers tend to have larger seats than the average bike.
-You’ll want to also check out things like under armor insulating shirts, cycling arm sleeves, and biking gloves to help increase your overall comfort levels while on the road.
+You’ll want to also check out things like bike jackets, cycling pants, under armor insulating shirts, cycling arm warmers, and bike gloves to help increase your overall comfort levels while on the road.

 This only scratches the surface of choosing the right gear for your bike ride, as there are plenty of other pieces of essential gear to keep in mind, such as water bottles, GPS systems, backpacks for bike commuting, reflective and light-producing add-ons, and more.
 After all, making sure you are well prepared for the road ahead can make your next biking trip better than ever.